 UCEDD Summer Internship Program

-Held every summer, the UCEDD Summer Internship Program provides opportunities for high school or early college students to gain experience in the disability field, develop transferable skills, and learn about various career paths in health care.
-Interns will receive training on disability theory, practice, and advocacy, as well as support and guidance in career planning and networking.
+Held every summer, the University Center for Excellence in Developmental Disabilities (UCEDD) Summer Internship Program provides opportunities for high school or early college students to gain experience in the disability ﬁeld, develop transferable skills, and learn about various career paths in one or more of the following areas: research, teaching/training, community relations/outreach/development, medical clinics, computer science, behavioral psychology, public health, and social work.
+Additionally, interns will receive training on disability theory, practice, and advocacy, as well as support and guidance in career planning and networking.

 - Students who experience a disability

 - Students with siblings or family members who experience a disability

 - Students from historically underrepresented populations in the health and science professions

 - Students from socially and economically disadvantaged populations

 - Attend an internship orientation (June 13 - 15, 2018)

 - Commit to attending the entire 8 weeks of the internship (June 13 - August 4, 2018)